USS Kishwaukee: Reactivated during the Vietnam War

 The ship underwent extensive overhaul at the Swan Island Shipyard in Portland, Oregon, and recommissioned 1 September 1966.
 After fitting out, Kishwaukee arrived Pearl Harbor, her homeport, 7 October 1966.
 Following shakedown training, she sailed to the Far East 5 December and arrived, via Guam, at Subic Bay 22 December.
 The gasoline tanker entered the combat zone the last day of the year and supplied fuel for naval aircraft for strikes against targets ashore.
 From 2 January 1967 into April she operated out of Da Nang, South Vietnam, before departing for Yokosuka, Japan, arriving 30 April.
 Kishwaukee continued on to Pearl Harbor and joined ServRon 5 after her arrival 15 May.

 End-of-service activity

-Kishwaukee was decommissioned on 15 January 1970 at Naval Station Pearl Harbor, Hawaii, and laid up at INACTSHIPMAINTFAC West Lock, Pearl Harbor, Hawaii.
+Kishwaukee was decommissioned on 15 January 1970 at Naval Station Pearl Harbor, Hawaii, and laid up at INACTSHIPMAINTFAC West Lock, Pearl Harbor.
 On 1 August 1974, she was struck from the Naval Register.
 Kishwaukee was disposed of by MARAD sale, 12 December 1978 to Mid Pacific Sea Harvesters, LTD for $56,480, for conversion to a fishing vessel.
 Kishwaukee was converted to the fishing vessel Vicky Rae, serving as such until 1997 when she was scrapped in Shanghai, China.